InkZ-VJ/PrivateEthereum50506/privateNetwork/readme.md

 ```
 * `cp <filePath> <destinationPath>` : copy file to destinationPath
 > ## Setup Node
 Used genesis tools for setup node data
+Noted:  `<created_Date>` are date that you run genesis tools

  ```
  cd ../..